trszdev/granax/README.md

 ```

 As part of the installation process, Granax will download the Tor Browser
-Bundle local to itself and use the included Tor executable (except on
+Bundle local to itself and use the included Tor executable, however on
-GNU+Linux, which Granax expects Tor to be installed using the system
+GNU+Linux, you may opt for Granax to use the system Tor installed using your
-package manager).

-> Note!
-Sometimes the postinstall hook can fail if a new version of Tor Browser
-> has just been released and the appropriate package for your platform has not
-> been made available yet.
-You can force a specific version by setting the
-> environment variable `GRANAX_TOR_VERSION` to the desired release that is
-> listed [here](https://dist.torproject.org/torbrowser) when installing granax.
+distribution's package manager by setting `GRANAX_USE_SYSTEM_TOR=1`.

+You can also tell Granax to install the latest alpha release of Tor instead of
+the latest stable release, with `GRANAX_USE_TOR_ALPHA=1`.

 ```js
 const tor = require('granax')();